MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-slicers.md

 1. Select the **None** option in the filter control above the **Total Sales Variance by FiscalMonth and District Manager** chart to stop the **DM** slicer from filtering it.

-1. Select the **OpenDate** slicer, and then select the **None** icon above the **Total Sales Variance by FiscalMonth and District Manager** chart to stop this slicer from filtering it.
+1. Select the **OpenDate** slicer, and then select the **None** option above the **Total Sales Variance by FiscalMonth and District Manager** chart to stop this slicer from filtering it.

    Now, as you select names and date ranges in the slicers, the **Total Sales Variance by FiscalMonth and District Manager** chart is unchanged.

-For more information about editing interactions, see [Visual interactions in a Power BI report](../service-reports-visual-interactions.md).
+For more information about editing interactions, see [Change how visuals interact in a Power BI report](../service-reports-visual-interactions.md).

 ## Sync and use slicers on other pages
 Starting with the February 2018 Power BI update, you can sync a slicer and use it on any or all pages in a report.